siraj-cyberXpert/siraj-cyberXpert.github.io/README.md

 ---

 ## 🚀 About Me
-I am a Bachelor of Science in Information Technology (BSIT) student with a strong passion for web development and modern UI/UX design.
+I am a Bachelor of Science in Information Technology (BSIT) student with a strong interest in web development and modern UI/UX design.

-I specialize in creating **responsive, animated, and professional websites** using clean code and modern tools.
-Alongside my studies, I work as a freelancer, helping clients bring their ideas to life through effective digital solutions.
+I specialize in creating **responsive, animated, and professional websites** using HTML, CSS, JavaScript, and modern animation techniques.
+Alongside my studies, I work as a **freelancer on Fiverr**, providing reliable and quality-focused digital solutions.

-I believe in continuous learning, clear communication, and delivering quality work that meets real-world standards.
+I believe in continuous learning, clear communication, and delivering results that meet client expectations.

 ---